linrongbin16/fzfx.nvim/README.md

 You can also use the `require("fzfx").register("ls", {...})` api to do that.

-For detailed explanation of each components, please see [A General Schema for Creating FZF Command](https://github.com/linrongbin16/fzfx.nvim/wiki/A-General-Schema-for-Creating-FZF-Command).
+For detailed explanation of each components, please see [schema.lua](https://github.com/linrongbin16/fzfx.nvim/blob/main/lua/fzfx/schema.lua).

 ### API References